 5. Scape St Lucia– From AU$289/week – “Spacious student apartments near The University of Queensland, ideal for balanced study and leisure.”

-Student accommodations in Brisbane offer a diverse range of options to suit various preferences and budgets, ensuring every student can find a space that aligns with their lifestyle.
-Here's an overview of the room types available in Brisbane:
+Student Residence Brisbane offers a diverse range of options to suit various preferences and budgets, ensuring every student can find a space that aligns with their lifestyle.
+Here's an overview of the room types available in Brisbane student accommodation:

 2. 1-Bed or 2-Bed Apartments: These apartments provide one or two private bedrooms along with shared living areas such as kitchens and lounges.
 They offer a balance between private space and social interaction, making them suitable for friends or small groups.